 This museum receives very high ratings from tourists from over the world for its well-delivered glorious history of Vietnamese women.

-Being not very far from Old Quarter, the museum is nested on the beautiful Ly Thuong Kiet Street, boasting a lovely and elegant façade.
-However the inside hides a different story – a story where you can find not only beauty and virtue but also the fight, the sacrifice, the sufferings of Vietnamese women during every war.
+Being not very far from Old Quarter, the museum is nestled on the beautiful Ly Thuong Kiet Street, boasting a lovely and elegant façade.
+However, the inside hides a different story – a story where you can find not only beauty and virtue but also the fight, the sacrifice, the sufferings of Vietnamese women during every war.
 There are three main themes: Women in Family, Women in History and Women’s Fashion and four areas: permanent exhibition, special exhibition, discovery corner and museum shop.
 “Women in Family” on the 2nd floor sheds light on the life of Vietnamese women in marriage, childbirth and family life over the course of time.
 The most important part of theme “Women in History” on the 3rd floor gives you the most informative insight on the fight of Vietnamese during wartime as well as their contributions to the final victory and their unshakable faith in it.
 “Women’s Fashion” on the 4th floor shows the different costumes of women from different minorities, boasting their dexterity and skills in each creation.
 Don’t miss the most impressive exhibiting segment of Way of Mothers (Dao Mau) folk religion.

 Vietnamese Fine Arts Museum